Entanglement Distribution in the Quantum Internet: Knowing when to Stop!: Discussion and Conclusion

+With the above discussion in mind, it comes straightforward that multipartite entanglement is a key resource for various quantum network functionalities and applications, each presenting distinct requirements and serving different purposes.
+As a consequence, multipartite entanglement distribution demands careful engineering.
+To this aim, a crucial step involves the formulation of a general model capable of not only assessing the impact of noise on the distribution process but also positioning itself as a versatile tool for the diverse applications of multipartite entanglement.

-In this work, we provided a formulation of the entanglement distribution process as a Markov Decision Process.
-Our theoretical model jointly accounts for the constraints arising from the underlying technologies as well as for the overlaying communication protocol requirements.
-We exploited this formulation for discussing the trade-off arising between the two key performance metrics -- i.e., the average cluster size and the average distribution time -- and for discussing the impact of the reward function and the decision-making policy on the entanglement distribution performance.
-Our formulation provides quantum network designers with an effective, handy tool for tuning and engineering the entanglement distribution process, so that it can meet the performance requirements through proper reward functions.
+This work moves a step towards the aforementioned direction, by developing an handy-tool for tuning and engineering the entanglement distribution process so that it can meet the performance requirements through proper reward functions.
+The developed theoretical framework jointly accounts for the constraints arising from the underlying technologies as well as for the overlaying communication protocol requirements.
+We exploited our formulation for discussing the trade-off arising between the two key performance metrics -- i.e., the average cluster size and the average distribution time -- and for discussing the impact of the reward function and the decision-making policy on the entanglement distribution performance.

 \begin{appendices}